gocondor/examples/todo/README.md

 # Todo example app
-This a todo API example using [GoCondor framework](https://gocondor.github.io)
+This is a todo API example using [GoCondor framework](https://gocondor.github.io)

 ## Routes
 Routes are located in `http/routes.go`